Anthony-Tag/Project1/README.md

 ## Project Description:

-In the Bank app you will either enter as a customer and have the ability to
+The project Revature Bank App is an application that has a frontend made from HTML/CSS and JavaScript to call to end points.
+Backend in Java using Javalin to communicate with JavaScript and JDBC to connect to a RDS postgreSQL database.
+In the Bank app you will either enter as a customer and have the ability to withdraw, deposit, lookup transactions on each account, create account, post money, and accept money from another account.
+In employee you will be able to look up bank accounts by user id, transactions by user id, transition number, and account number.
+There is an accept and reject option that does not work at the moment.

 ## Technologies Used